tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 *switchExpression*, the condition is matched for that case section.
 The *caseCondition* is any expression that evaluates to true or false.
 (If the *caseCondition* evaluates to true, the condition is matched for that case section.
-Each *statementList* consists of one or more LiveCode statements, and can also include if, switch, try, or repeat control structures.
-The *defaultStatementList* consists of one or more LiveCode statements.
+Each *statementList* consists of one or more xTalk statements, and can also include if, switch, try, or repeat control structures.
+The *defaultStatementList* consists of one or more statements.

 Flow of control in a **switch** structure is less complicated than it looks.
-In general, when LiveCode enters a **switch** control structure, it looks for the first case section whose *caseValue* is equal to the *switchExpression*, or whose *caseCondition* is true.
+In general, when xTalk enters a **switch** control structure, it looks for the first case section whose *caseValue* is equal to the *switchExpression*, or whose *caseCondition* is true.
 When a matching condition is found, all statements following it are executed--even